sameg14/PHPMastery/syllabus/homework/01_morse_code.md

 Note that the separator in morse is ` / `

-Your translator function should look and behave as advertised
+Your translator function should look and behave as advertised and should be smart enough to translate just the possible set of characters.
 ```php
 <?php
 /**